jessfongng/csci3390FinalProject/README.md

 | twitter_original_edges.csv | 63555749 | (Double, Double)| 128|
 | com-orkut.ungraph.csv | 117185083 | -| -|

 * It is worth noticed that the #bits needed increase with the number of edges.
 If we were to receive a new case, we will use these #edges of these files as reference to choose the type of random variable.
 The running time of each case is shown in the [Result](#Result).
-If we were to compile all of the files using `(Doube,Double)`, the running time of each file is shown below.  _We physically change the variable type in the code, thus only the (Double, Double) type is shown in the main.scala_.
+If we were to compile all of the files using `(Doube,Double)`, the running time of each file is shown below.

 |           File name           |        Number of edges       |       # Matching       | Machine| Run time (s)|
 | ------------------------------| ---------------------------- | ---------------------- |--------|-------------|